YukiAtsusaka/cWise/README.md

   }
 </details>

 This R package is still under development.
-Please let me know ([atsusaka@rice.edu](atsusaka@rice.edu)) if you find any issue installing and using the software..!
+Please let me know ([atsusaka@rice.edu](atsusaka@rice.edu)) if you find any issue installing and using the software! **I am looking for a partner who can co-manage this R package with me.
+If you are interested in this methodology and have prior experience in developing R packages, please reach out to me!**

 ## Instllation
 To install the latest development version of `cWise` directly from